Message from the General Manager

 In 1987, the City of Detroit began operations of the city’s elevated light-rail system, the People Mover The Detroit People Mover connects attendees to all center events with hotels and restaurants in the Renaissance Center, Greektown, Bricktown, Times Square, and throughout the Detroit Financial District.
 The latest estimates show the Detroit People Mover bringing 35,000 visitors a day into Huntington Place for the NAIAS, nearly one third the average daily attendance.

-Many past sitting U.S. Presidents since 1960 (Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, Richard M. Nixon, Gerald R. Ford, Jimmy Carter, Ronald Reagan, George Bush, William J. Clinton, George W. Bush, and Barack Obama) has addressed a convention or attended an event at the facility.
+Many past sitting U.S. Presidents since 1960 (Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, Richard M. Nixon, Gerald R. Ford, Jimmy Carter, Ronald Reagan, George Bush, William J. Clinton, George W. Bush, Barack Obama, Joe Biden) has addressed a convention or attended an event at the facility.

 In 2019, the venue was renamed Huntington Place in the largest naming rights deal for a convention center in history.
 The 22-year, $1.5 million-a-year contract supports the center's ability to meet the state mandate for the venue to no longer require state subsidies by the year 2024.

 Today, Huntington Place is managed and operated by the Detroit Regional Convention Facility Authority (DRCFA).
 The five-member Authority Board consists of one representative from each of five government agencies – the City of Detroit, State of Michigan and the three metro-Detroit counties of Wayne, Oakland and Macomb.
 The DRCFA recently completed a $279 million expansion and upgrade of the center in 2015.